kingashari/web-server/README.md

 This web server was created to display Android and iOS tutorials

-# Update and Progress WEB SERVER
+# update and progress web server

 SSH is automatically installed when installing Ubuntu Linux